khoanguyen12345/Mailmerging-Project/README.md

 6. Look inside the folder containing app.py.
 The pdf should be there.

 Notes:
 - Still incomplete.
-Functions are all done but error-catching and bug-fixing will be implemented by the MUN conference (by January 2022)
+Functions are all done but error-catching and bug-fixing will be implemented by the time the MUN conference comes around (by January 2022)
 - Many thanks to official tkinter documentation, PIL documentation and StackOverflow for pointing me in the right direction!